Supercell likes Metacore’s games so much it just gave it another $180M credit line – TechCrunch

-Metacore, a Finnish mobile games company, seems to have an amazing ‘relationship’ with Supercell, another (quite successful) Finnish mobile games company.
+Metacore, a Finnish mobile games company, seems to have an amazing “relationship” with Supercell, another (quite successful) Finnish mobile games company.

 Back in September 2020, Metacore raised $17.7 million in equity from Supercell and another $11.8 million line of credit, sometimes also called a debt round.
 That amazing relationship appears to be ongoing.
 Because Metacore has now raised yet another debt round from Supercell, but this time for €150 million ($180 million).
 These guys really like each other.